Axobot-org/Axobot/docs/perms.rst

 Request To Speak
 ----------------

 Allows users to raise their hands in `stage channels <https://support.discord.com/hc/en-us/articles/1500005513722-Stage-Channels-FAQ>`__.
-Not used by Zbot.
+Not used by Axobot.